 One last valuable tip!

-If you believe that your canine’s stressful behaviors can be somewhat extreme, please choose either the chewable tablets or the powder.
+If you believe that your canine’s stressed behaviors can be somewhat extreme, please choose either the chewable tablets or the powder.
 In addition to excellent calming herbs like GABA, L-theanine, and chamomile, these two products also include exclusive South American flower essences that for many dogs provide additional relaxation and calming benefits.

 We here at Vital Planet wish you a safe and happy Independence Day!